s240440/s240440.github.io/index.md

     Figure 7: Average Ratings of Beers Based on Location of Brewery.
 </div>

+With newfound knowledge we return back from that time capsule and we remember that it is exactly that.
+Today, the beer market has changed drastically, but our opinions of one anothers’ beer can easily have stayed the same.
+Of course, beer can not be condensed into a single number, as there is such a large variety with their own different nuances.
+So far we have only looked at these numbers and tried drawing conclusions, with some success.
+Based on the ratings themselves countries such as Germany and England seem quite critical, while the US generally forms a good opinion of many brews globally.
+Finally it is time to dive into what people say.

 ## The Beer Reviews
+On Figure [## tree map ##] we have chosen the english reviews from different countries on other, and their own, countries’ best and worst rated beer globally.
+You can see the top ten words used, and with the percentage of times that word is used in a positive context, when describing that beer.
+With this beverage, it is hard to say what is positive and what is negative - sometimes you want a beer to be bitter, but not bitter, and sometimes you might want it to be sweeter but not sweet.
+Naturally, as we only look at the english reviews, the reviews made in their native languages are lost.
+Despite this, it manages to encapsulate most of the sentiment for most of the beers; so we urge you to take a good look, and see if you can discover some of the funny remarks.

 <div class="l-page">
   <iframe src="{{ '/assets/plotly/Tree_plot.html' | relative_url }}" frameborder='0' scrolling='no' height="600px" width="100%" style="border: 0px;"></iframe>